saltstack/salt-user-guide/docs/topics/scheduler.rst

 .. code-block:: sls

-    $ salt \* schedule.enable
+    salt \* schedule.enable

 The scheduler can be disabled on minions:

 .. code-block:: sls

-    $ salt \* schedule.disable
+    salt \* schedule.disable

 A specific job can be disabled in the scheduler:

 .. code-block:: sls

-    $ salt \* schedule.disable_job job1
+    salt \* schedule.disable_job job1

 A specific job can be enabled in the scheduler:

 .. code-block:: sls

-    $ salt \* schedule.enable_job job1
+    salt \* schedule.enable_job job1

 Jobs can be reloaded from disk by running:

 .. code-block:: sls

-    $ salt \* schedule.reload
+    salt \* schedule.reload

 Scheduling jobs from pillar
 ============================

 A minion schedule can be set and managed centrally on the Salt master in pillar.
-A pillar file defining schedule for a minion would be defined as.
+A pillar file defining the schedule for a minion would be defined as:

 .. code-block:: sls
     :caption: /srv/pillar/schedule.sls